 A common question researchers ask is how big should AOIs be?
 To properly answer this design question, the researcher must decide on the proper balance between selectivity and sensitivity.
 In other words, how much of the gaze data around a target to include in the AOI calculation.
 Smaller AOIs increase selectivity and exclude more extraneous gaze at the risk of losing some actual valid looking.
 Larger AOIs increase sensitivity and may include more extraneous data while potentially capturing more of the actual looking to target.
 The choice will depend on a number of factors including one’s research questions and the statistics employed.

 This issue goes hand in hand with the preceding as it’s common to have multiple AOIs on a stimulus image, website, or package.
 Because of this, the space between AOIs may also be a factor in calculating accurate and meaningful gaze metrics.
 Wherever possible, ensure that adjacent AOIs have sufficient spacing between them to allow the desired balance of specificity and selectivity by applying the “1 degree” guideline.

 When designing stimuli and AOIs, the “1 degree guideline” is an easy way to take into account the extent of the central visual (foveal) field with which people look and the accuracy and resolution of the eye tracking hardware.
 For the common case of screen-based displays like desktop monitors or the Tobii T60/120 eye trackers where the participant sites about 60 cm (24”) from the screen, 1 degree translates to approximately 1 cm or 40-50 pixels.

-To sum up, Area of Interest in Pro Studio and Pro Glasses Analyzer is a versatile and precise tool for setting up quantitative analyses of gaze behavior.
+To sum up, Area of Interest in Pro Studio and Pro Lab is a versatile and precise tool for setting up quantitative analyses of gaze behavior.
 They can help you structure your analysis but to get the maximum benefit, one has to think ahead about their size and placement relative to the features of interest to capture the best data possible.